SEIP: Simulation-based Design and Evaluation of Infrastructure-based Collective Perception: INTRODUCTION

 \section{INTRODUCTION}

 Advances in sensing and communication technologies have made possible the real-time sharing and merging of data collected by multiple traffic entities for collective perception.
-This approach helps individual traffic participants to form a bird's view of the target region and prevents occlusion risks in urban areas with high traffic volume.
+When a vehicle or infrastructure sensor detects an anomaly or obstacle in its vicinity, it disseminates this information to other entities in real time.
+Consequently, even vehicles or infrastructure that may not have direct line-of-sight or sensory access to the obstacle become cognizant of its presence.
+Therefore, this approach helps individual traffic participants form a bird's view of the target region and prevents occlusion risks in urban areas with high traffic volume.
 While the vehicle-based collective perception has been well explored, the infrastructure-based collective perception, which requires the deployment of multiple roadside sensors, has been hindered by the lack of guidance for roadside sensor placement and the potentially high costs for ex-post evaluation.
 For sensors with high procurement and installation costs, such as light detection and ranging (LiDAR), there is an urgent need for effective ways of ex-ante design and evaluation.

-Admittedly, there exist real-world projects that demonstrate the value and effectiveness of infrastructure-based collective perception solutions.
-For example, infrastructure LiDARs have been deployed to roadside units and street light poles to monitor traffic flow and speed or detect anomalous objects.
-However, decisions on infrastructure-sensor deployment strategies are often made based on engineering heuristics.
+Decisions on infrastructure-sensor deployment strategies are often made based on engineering heuristics.
 These decisions require balancing factors such as sensor resolution, range, number, cost, locations, and placement height.
-While optimizing the configurations and placements of infrastructure sensors is crucial to minimize occlusion risks, it might not be feasible to make ex-post adjustments to deployment strategies for projects constrained by budget.
+Optimizing the configurations and placements of infrastructure sensors is crucial to minimize occlusion risks.
+However, for projects constrained by budget, it might not be feasible to make ex-post adjustments to deployment strategies.

 This paper presents algorithms and a simulation-based tool to support the ex-ante assessment of infrastructure sensor deployment for collective perception applications.
 The infrastructure-sensor deployment is formulated as an integer programming problem.
 It can be solved with polynomial-time heuristics to derive sensor locations, installation heights, and configurations.
 The goal is to balance procurement cost, physical constraints for installation, and sensing coverage (i.e., to what extent a target region is monitored by the sensors installed).
 Additionally, we implement the proposed integer programming algorithms in a sensor-deployment engine to support the evaluation process.
 In addition to interacting with open-source urban driving simulators for essential sensor deployment data, the engine can extract and merge synthetic data from various infrastructure sensors synchronously.
 This allows us to evaluate the effectiveness of each sensor deployment solution through the lens of object detection, one of the critical tasks in traffic monitoring.
 The application of the proposed framework was illustrated through a case study on traffic monitoring by using infrastructure LiDARs.
 Results suggest that, for projects with a limited sensing budget, the solution combining multiple low-resolution LiDARs (i.e., low resolution or small range) is not necessarily inferior to the solution with fewer high-resolution LiDARs.
 The results also highlight the need to investigate the cost-performance tradeoff before the actual deployment.